 Describe the group and the topic.

 Describe your plan.
-Attach a copy of your facilitation plan including rational and experiential aims, major elements, procedures and the questions you planned to ask and the time you planned for each part.
+Attach a copy of your facilitation design including rational and experiential aims, major elements, procedures and the questions you planned to ask and the time you planned for each part.

 Describe the results of the facilitated event in relationship to the Rational Aim(s): i.e. the product(s), the shared understanding, or learnings of the group.